DmitriBogdanov/numerical-methods-4_eigenvalues/README.md

 ## Version history

+* 00.03
+    * Implemented computation of Hessenberg matrix
+    * Added tests for QR-algorithm with Hessenberg form

 * 00.02
     * Implemented shifts for QR-algorithm as an optional mode

 * 00.01
     * Basic boilerplate
     * Implemented QR-algorithm